Has your dog been digging at your home’s carpet and putting holes in it?

 Reason 2: Wants to Get Comfortable

-Canines tend to enjoy digging a little hole in the floor and then creating a few circles.
+Canines enjoy digging a little holes in the floor and creating a few circles.
 They do so before falling asleep in that particular location.
 It’s the animal counterpart of people stroking up their pillows to make themselves comfier.

+They are burrowing the carpet for the same reason.
+They want to stay warm.
 This allows canines to manage and alter the warmth of that location to their liking.
 They are burrowing the carpet for the same reason.
-They simply want to stay warm.
+They want to stay warm.

 Reason 3: Digging Up Crumbs

-Don’t be shocked if your dog suspects that your rugs could be used as a banquet?
+Don’t be shocked if your dog suspects your rugs could be used as a banquet.
 They might begin scraping and chewing at it as if their life depended on it.
 Take out your cleaner and wipe down the entire house if this is the source of your dog’s excavations.

 Reason 4: Excitement

-When canines are really enthused about anything, they will claw and scrape the carpeting furiously.
+When canines are enthused about anything, they furiously claw and scrape the carpeting.

 Does your dog get overly excited about apparently trivial matters?
 Then you’ll need to discover ways to divert their focus.
-Actually, play with your dog or take them for a stroll to divert them from burrowing in the carpet.
+Play with your dog or stroll to distract them from burrowing in the carpet.

 Reason 5: Obsessive-compulsive Behavior